 Most of these rides are low, circular rides, but a few of them are high in the sky, small thrill rides.
 Demolition Derby is probably our favorite because bumper cars are just too fun to pass up!

-Next, Blazing Fury is a thrilling attraction requiring guests to be at least 42 inches tall.
+Craftsman Valley is home to Blazing Fury.
+The thrilling ride requires guests to be at least 42 inches tall.
 As you zoom along through a town from the 1880s, watch out!
 Fire is threatening to blaze out of control!
+Blazing Fury in Dollywood is a classic attraction you must ride at least once.

 It looks like a coaster, but it only has one hill at the very end of the ride that is big enough to warrant the lap bar that secures you to the seat.
 Blazing Fury may be a little intense for some younger riders, so you may want to hold their hand on this one.